 - The protocol used to transfer the file may have latency limitations.
 For example, a CIFS (Microsoft file system) transfer over a long distance link with a high latency may take ten or more times longer than expected.

 - Packet loss may trigger retransmissions and back-offs that prevent the transfer from using the full link capacity.

 WAN optimization appliances can help overcome many of the factors that can delay a file transfer.
 Look for the following capabilities:

-- Compression reduces the amount of data that needs to actually be sent across the WAN.
+- reduces the amount of data that needs to actually be sent across the WAN.

-- can deliver duplicate information locally, improving WAN utilization while reducing transfer times.
+- Disk-based data reduction can deliver duplicate information locally, improving WAN utilization while reducing transfer times.

 - Latency can be mitigated using various TCP acceleration techniques, such as selective acknowledgements and adjustable window sizes.

 - CIFS optimization can overcome the chattiness of that protocol.